NetSparkleUpdater/NetSparkle/README.md

     	// ask the user to save, whatever else is needed to close down gracefully
     });

+If you're using NetSparkle from WPF, make sure to set `RunningFromWPF` to `true`!

 ## App Cast

 [TODO -- this section]